sensor-dream/APIVOF/guidelines/list-info/n-packs-in-system-fedora-34.md

 <summary>ncurses-base</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Descriptions of common terminals
+Short desc    : Descriptions of common terminals
 URL          : https://invisible-island.net/ncurses/ncurses.html
-Лицензия     : MIT
+License      : MIT
-Описание     : This package contains descriptions of common terminals.
+Descript     : This package contains descriptions of common terminals.
 Other terminal
              : descriptions are included in the ncurses-term package.
 ```